Why work at Medical Panels?

 Being a Medical Panellist provides a number of unique benefits for medical practitioners:

-The next recruitment cycle, open to all medical practitioners from all fields of medicine, will commence in March 2022, for appointment to the List for a period of three years from January 2023.
+Recruitment for appointment to the List of Panel Members has now closed.
+The next recruitment cycle, open to all suitable medical practitioners from all fields of medicine, will commence in early 2025 for appointment to the List for a period of three years from January 2026.

 Medical Panels is committed to ensuring an inclusive and diverse environment that recognises, respects and supports its workforce.